CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: Detailed Analysis of Resistance to Adaptive Attacks

 \subsubsection{\textbf{Threat Model.}}

 Consistent with prior research \cite{chen2017blended, gu2019badnets, turner2019label}, we assume attackers can access the entire training dataset and are informed about the defense mechanisms we employ.
 However, they lack control over the training process beyond injecting poisoned samples.
+Trace-economic underwriting offers a complementary view of autonomous-agent deployment risk~\cite{xu2026agent}.